coolprobn/prabinpoudel.com.np/src/posts/articles/interact-with-mysql-server-using-mysql2-gem-part-1-select-operations.md

 ---
 uid: 'PB-A-5'
-title: 'Interact with Mysql Server using mysql2 gem [Part 1] - Performing select operations'
+title: 'Interact with MySQL Server using mysql2 gem [Part 1] - Performing select operations'
-date: 2020-09-13
+date: 2021-01-03
 path: /articles/interact-with-mysql-server-using-mysql2-gem-part-1-select-operations/
 excerpt: "Database interaction is very simple in rails with Active Record but what if you have to communicate with external mysql server?
 Gotcha!
 Let's create a service to perform queries we want without using Active Record."
 image: ../../images/articles/interact-with-mysql-server-using-mysql2-gem-part-1-select-operations.webp